 Do what works.
 Think about how you’ve helped each other feel better during a difficult time in the past.
 Was a fun outing a helpful distraction?
 Or do the two of you prefer quiet times and conversation?
 Do whatever works for you both, and don’t be afraid to try something new.

 Get information about support groups.
 Joining a support group gives your loved one a chance to talk with others coping with cancer and learn what they do to manage difficult emotions.
 Sometimes, support groups are led by social workers or counselors.
 Ask a hospital social worker for a referral, or contact CancerCare.
-We offer face-to-face, telephone, and online support groups for people with cancer.
+We offer face-to-face, telephone and online support groups for people with cancer and for caregivers.

 Support your loved one’s treatment decisions.
 While you may be in a position to share decision making, ultimately it is the other person’s body and spirit that bear the impact of the cancer.

-If it’s needed, continue your support when treatment is over.
+Continue your support when treatment is over.
 This can be an emotional time for many people.
-Despite being relieved that the cancer is in remission (stopped growing or disappeared), a person may feel scared that it will return.
+Despite being relieved that the cancer is in remission (has stopped growing or disappeared), a person may feel scared that it will return.
 The end of treatment also means fewer meetings with the health care team, on which the person may have relied for support.

 Recommend an oncology social worker or counselor specially trained to offer advice.
-If you think your loved one may need additional support coping with his or her emotions during this time, suggest speaking with a professional such as an oncology social worker.
+If you think your loved one may need additional support coping with their emotions during this time, suggest speaking with a professional such as an oncology social worker.

 Coping With Difficult Feelings